Chaotic-Legend/CMP-438-Codes/Project: Bluetooth-Controlled Car/CMP 438 Project - README.md

 - The system is fully compatible with Android Bluetooth controller apps, such as the Arduino Car Connect App.
 - Its motors are driven using an L298N motor driver module to move the wheels of the vehicle.
 - It is capable of moving forward, backward, turning left or right, and stopping on command.
-- A complete TinkerCAD simulation is included to demonstrate an example circuit and code.
+- A complete Tinkercad simulation is included to demonstrate an example circuit and code.

 ## Components Used
 - 1x Blue LED